-Working Time Quality (Table 3d) increased in 11 countries, namely: Austria, Belgium, Finland, France, Ireland, Italy, Luxembourg, Netherlands, Portugal, Spain and the UK.
-The highest increase was about 11 points in France.
-One should also note that average Working Time Quality did not decrease in any of the 15 countries.
-On the other hand, the dispersion of Working Time Quality decreased in 9 countries: Austria, Belgium, Finland, France, Ireland, Italy, Portugal, Spain, and the UK; and rose only in Sweden.
-The Nordic countries remain among the most equal, joined in respect of this index by France.
-At the other end of the spectrum, workplaces in Greece stand out as having both the lowest and most unequal Working Time Quality.
+Working Time Quality (Table 3d) increased in 11 countries, namely Austria, Belgium, Finland, France, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain, and the UK, with the highest increase of about 11 points occurring in France.
+Note that average Working Time Quality did not decrease in any of the 15 countries.
+Nonetheless, the dispersion of Working Time Quality decreased in 9 countries: Austria, Belgium, Finland, France, Ireland, Italy, Portugal, Spain, and the UK, and rose only in Sweden.
+The Nordic countries remain among the most equal, joined in respect to this index by France.
+At the other end of the spectrum, workplaces in Greece stand out as having both the lowest and the most unequal Working Time Quality.
 Yet over time, both the means and the Gini indices converged between countries.
-In short, underpinning the overall change reported in Table 1, in most countries separately there was a clear trend consisting of an enhancement in Working Time Quality combined with an equalization process within, and convergence between, countries.
+In short, underpinning the overall change reported in Table 1, in most countries separately, a clear trend emerged consisting of an enhancement in Working Time Quality combined with an equalization process within, and convergence between, countries.

-7. Discussion: Continuity and Change in Patterns of Job Quality
+Discussion: Continuity and Change in Patterns of Job Quality

-We have presented a picture of how several dimensions of non-wage job quality vary between groups and countries, and how they have changed over a recent 15-year period.
-In addition to examining together 15 countries, we have for the first time placed an emphasis not only on the levels of job quality indices but also on their dispersion across groups and countries.
+We have presented a picture of how several dimensions of nonwage job quality vary between groups and countries, and how they have changed over a recent 15-year period.
+In addition to examining 15 countries together, we have for the first time placed an emphasis not only on the levels of job quality indices but also on their dispersion across groups and countries.
 The literature led us to look for differences among countries according to both their level of affluence and their institutional regimes, and for certain trends over time, which might be consistent with either optimistic or pessimistic perspectives, and which could conceivably be either universal or differentiated among countries.
-While it is beyond the scope of this paper to test specific explanations for the changes reported, it is of interest to review to what extent the pattern of change is consistent with the tenor of the theories of change outlined in Section 2.
+Testing specific explanations for the changes reported is beyond the scope of this article; however, reviewing to what extent the pattern of change is consistent with the tenor of the theories of change outlined above is of interest.

 Our baseline analysis confirmed that, as expected, the average levels of job quality tended to be higher in the more affluent countries.
-While we have not attempted to gather countries in groups pre-defined by employment or production regimes, the results also confirmed some predictions about the differences between countries associated with their institutional structures.
-The countries typically seen as Coordinated Market Economies show high levels of Working Time Quality, and of these, the subset of social corporatist countries have high levels of Work Quality.
-This superiority in Work Quality has been attributed to a long history of trade union concern with issues of job design in the social corporatist countries, and a rather more equal balance of power than elsewhere.
-Yet there was no support for the view that countries with Coordinated Market Economies had systematically higher job quality in the other respects examined here.
-Where the social corporatist countries are systematically different is that they have especially low dispersions of job quality according to all indices, and this is consistent with their well-known low levels of income inequality attributable to the tradition of centralized solidarity bargaining.
+While we have not attempted to gather countries into groups predefined by employment or production regimes, the results also confirmed some predictions about the differences between countries associated with their institutional structures.
+Countries typically seen as CMEs show high levels of Working Time Quality, and of these, the subset of social corporatist countries have high levels of Work Quality.
+This superiority in Work Quality has been attributed to a long history of trade union concern with issues of job design in the social corporatist countries, and a somewhat more equal balance of power than elsewhere.
+Yet there was no support for the view that countries with CMEs had systematically higher job quality in the other respects examined here.
+How the social corporatist countries are systematically different is that they have especially low dispersions of job quality according to all indices, and this is consistent with their well-known low levels of income inequality attributable to the tradition of centralized solidarity bargaining.